3C0D/win11-TTS-everywhere-FR-EN/README.md

 - **Speed Control**: Adjust reading speed from -10 to +10
 - **Volume Control**: Set volume from 0 to 100
 - **Language Mode**: Choose Auto-detection, English only, or French only
+- **🆕 Start Minimized**: Option to automatically start the control panel minimized when reading begins

 ### **Voices Tab**
 - **English Voices**: Select from available English TTS voices